-It’s a combination of three things: a facilitator who has been onboarded, a library that has agreed to participate, and a course that has been vetted by College Unbound.
+It’s a combination of three things: a facilitator who has been onboarded, a library or partner that has agreed to participate, and a course that has been vetted by College Unbound.

 How are credit-bearing circles different from “normal” learning circles?

 Learners seeking credit will need to complete a weekly reflection, end of learning circle wrap up, and a few assignments that are part of the course.
 All of this information is included in the learning journal for the course.

 Can anybody sign up for the credit-bearing learning circles?

 Yes, these learning circles are open to the public.
 Not all participants need to be seeking credit.
 There is no age limit for participants who wish to participate for Credit.

 Do participants need to have a high school diploma or equivalency to obtain credit from College Unbound?

 No diploma or high school equivalency is necessary to obtain credit.
 However, if a learner decides to enroll in a degree seeking program at college unbound there are different requirements.

 How do learners apply for credit?